§ 01 Grief and bereavement psychiatry

 At a glance

-Grief and bereavement psychiatry here means private telehealth evaluation and medication management for Washington adults when loss overlaps with insomnia, anxiety, depression, traumatic stress, guilt, numbness, or impaired functioning.
-Medication does not erase grief; it may reduce specific biological burdens that make mourning harder to carry.
+Grief and bereavement psychiatry here means private telehealth evaluation and medication management for Washington adults when loss is tangled with insomnia, anxiety, depression, traumatic stress, guilt, numbness, or impaired functioning.
+Grief itself is not a disorder, and medication does not erase loss.
+The work is telling mourning that needs room apart from suffering that deserves treatment, and treating only the second.

 This is a private cash-pay practice for adults physically located in Washington State.
 I do not accept or bill insurance.
 Superbills are available for possible out-of-network reimbursement when applicable.